Decorative service page background

 Arthritis isn't a single condition; it's a term for over 100 types of joint pain and disease.
 Because each type affects your body differently, the right physiotherapy plan will be tailored specifically to you.
 A skilled practitioner will create a program that addresses the root cause of your discomfort, whether it’s the wear-and-tear of osteoarthritis or the inflammation of rheumatoid arthritis.
 The goal is always the same: to help you move more freely and with less pain.
 Let’s look at how physiotherapy can help with some of the most common forms of arthritis.

-Approaches for Osteoarthritis
+Physiotherapy for Osteoarthritis

 Osteoarthritis (OA) is the most common type of arthritis, often called the "wear-and-tear" kind.
 It happens when the protective cartilage that cushions your joints breaks down over time.
 Physiotherapy for OA focuses on gentle, consistent movement to keep your joints flexible and strengthen the muscles around them.
 Studies have shown that a consistent physical therapy program can be just as effective as medication or even surgery for managing OA symptoms.
 By improving your strength and mobility, you take pressure off the affected joints, which can significantly reduce pain and improve your ability to do daily activities.

-Strategies for Rheumatoid Arthritis
+Physiotherapy for Rheumatoid Arthritis

 Rheumatoid arthritis (RA) is an autoimmune disease where your body’s immune system attacks the lining of your joints, causing painful swelling and inflammation.
 A physiotherapist acts as your partner in managing RA.
 They do more than just prescribe exercises; they help you feel confident in managing your condition, address your concerns, and set realistic goals to stay active.
 The right physiotherapy plan can help you manage pain, improve how you move, and make your joints stronger without causing flare-ups.
 It’s all about finding the right balance of rest and activity to keep you feeling your best.

-Techniques for Spinal Arthritis
+Physiotherapy for Spinal Arthritis

 Spinal arthritis, or spondyloarthrosis, causes stiffness and pain in the neck and back.
 Physiotherapy is a cornerstone of managing this condition, using a combination of techniques to maintain your spine's flexibility and strength.
 Your treatment might include hands-on manual therapy to improve joint movement, targeted exercises to strengthen your core and back muscles, and guidance on proper posture.
 Learning how to maintain a healthy weight and use good body mechanics, like bending your knees when lifting, can also make a huge difference.
 These strategies work together to provide lasting pain management and help you keep your spine healthy.